 - Buy tickets online

-Giant Ibis Transport began operations in 2012 and offers a variety of services that will appeal particularly to foreigners.
-Their fleet of buses is new, the seats lean back, they offer free WiFi, power outlets, a bottle of water and a pastry and their staff speak English.
+Giant Ibis Transport began operations in 2012 and offers a variety of services that will appeal particularly to visitors.
+Their fleet of buses is new, the seats recline, they offer free WiFi, power outlets, a bottle of water and a pastry and their staff speak English.
 They are also the only full-size bus company in Cambodia to offer seat belts.
-Best of all, they offer online booking and seat reservation, thus eliminating the 30-odd minutes one would usually have to spend at a travel agent while they call the bus company and laboriously write out a ticket.
+Best of all, they offer online booking and seat reservation, thus eliminating the 30-odd minutes one would usually have to spend at a Cambodian travel agent’s while they call the bus company and laboriously write out a ticket.

-While on one hand, it does feel like a bit of a hustle to be forced to sit at a bus company-contracted restaurant for 30 minutes, there’s no way of avoiding this.
+While on one hand, it does feel like a bit of a hustle to be forced to sit at a bus company-contracted restaurant, there’s no way of avoiding this.
 Every bus company in Cambodia stops at places that pay them for the business, and it will even happen when you take a private taxi.
 The plus side of Banyan Tree is that they have the same prices for Khmers and foreigners, which is not typical.
-The food is ordinary, and prices are higher than you’d expect in Cambodia, but still not very expensive (and the same as at every other bus rest stop).
+The food is ordinary, and prices are higher than you’d expect in Cambodia, but still not very expensive (dishes are priced between $3 and $5).
+They serve Western and Khmer food, such as hamburgers or Khmer curry, and they are efficient enough to make sure everyone has ordered and eaten in less than 30 minutes.
 And while Giant Ibis doesn’t own the place, they do hygiene inspections to make sure that everything is up to their standards.
-Moreover, the toilets are clean and have toilet paper.
+Moreover, the toilets are clean and usually have toilet paper.
 So overall, I can’t really complain.

-Onboard, Giant Ibis offer movies in English, which are generally family-friendly action movies–anything that was once a comic book seems to be fair game.
-Seats have individual switches for the speakers, so the noise is not too loud for those who aren’t interested in watching the movie, and as time progresses they have been lowering the volume, perhaps recognizing that no one watches the movie anyway.
+On board, Giant Ibis offer movies in English, which are generally family-friendly action movies–anything that was once a comic book seems to be fair game.
+Seats have individual switches for the speakers, so the noise is not too loud for those who aren’t interested in watching the movie, and as time progresses they have been lowering the volume, and sometimes skipping them entirely, perhaps recognizing that no one watches the movie anyway.

 WiFi is offered onboard, using 3G and 4G.
 This means that the connection is available when there’s a 3G/4G signal available, which is more than half the journey.
 It doesn’t work in the more rural parts of the trip, but there’s no avoiding that; this isn’t the fault of Giant Ibis, there is just no mobile service there.
 The latest exciting addition are individual power outlets on all of the buses between Phnom Penh and Siem Reap.
 They’re international-style plugs that feature inputs for most standard plugs from around the world.